FAQs

 Are balance exercises only for older adults?

 No. They can help older adults, athletes and people after injury.
-They are often used to improve how you move and lower re-injury risk.
+They are often used to improve movement control and lower re-injury risk.

 Can balance exercises help dizziness?